Codesaur1618/crack_detection_IBM_capstone/README.md

 3. Use the trained models for crack detection by following the guidelines in the [Evaluation](#evaluation) section.

 ## Dataset
 The dataset used for training and testing the crack detection models consists of a collection of annotated images containing both cracked and non-cracked surfaces.
 Due to licensing restrictions, the dataset cannot be provided directly with this repository.
-However, you can obtain similar datasets from public repositories or contact the project contributors for guidance on obtaining datasets.
+However, you can obtain similar datasets from public repositories or contact the project contributors for guidance on obtaining datasets.The links are given in the jupyter file.

 ## Training
 ### PyTorch Model